bethereumproject/telegram-bots/README.md

     bot.send_message(chat_id=update.message.chat_id, text='Hello ' + update.message.from_user['first_name'] + '!' '\nI am the *BethereumBot*, click on /help to find out how I can assist you.' , parse_mode = 'Markdown')
 ```

-Logging possible errors, once again you'll see these messages and warnings in the terminal or console:
+Logging possible errors caused by updates function:
 ```python
 def error(bot, update, error):
     logger.warning('Update "%s" caused error "%s"', update, error)
 ```

-Defining the unkown function, or telling the bot what to do when a user sends an unkown command:
+Defining the unkown function:
 ```python
 def unknown(bot, update):
      bot.send_message(chat_id=update.message.chat_id, text="Sorry, I didn't understand that command, please click at /help to see a list of all available commands.")
 ```

 ### Setting up the bot API token
-Setting up the Updater, this is where you'll add the Token you received from the Botfather:
+Setting up the Updater:
 ```python
 updater = Updater(token='12345:AAABBCCDDEEFFGGHHIIJJJKKLLMMNN') # Copy the Token from the Botfather here dp = updater.dispatcher
 ```

 ### Linking your functions
-As written above you have to link the functions declared above with commands or messages written by a user:
+You have to link the functions declared above with commands or messages written by a user:
 ```python
 dp.add_handler(CommandHandler('start', start)) # Runs the start function declared above when a user writes /start dp.add_handler(MessageHandler(Filters.command, unknown)) # Runs the unkown function declared above when a user writes an unkown command